scattercz/debian-postfix-dovecot-mariadb-mailserver-tutorial/README.md

     sudo useradd -g vmail -u 5000 vmail -d /var/mail sudo chown -R vmail:vmail /var/mail

+In case of our settings, the full path where our mail is stored is ***/var/mail/vhosts/mydomain.com/mymailbox***.

+All required subdirectories will be created automatically by Dovecot, which is a huge benefit.
+Still, there is one drawback - when you delete mailbox from database, the mailbox folder will not be deleted accordingly - you have to do it manually.

 Edit the user authentication file, located in `/etc/dovecot/conf.d/10-auth.conf`.
 Uncomment the following variables and replace with the file excerpt’s example values:

     ...